-- Only when a claimant files the COL and map with \$225.00 (or more if required) at the BLM Colorado State Office will a CMC number be assigned to the claim, a case file created, and the information entered in LR2000. - The claimant must record the COL and map with the county clerk and recorder office and provide the BLM state office with proof of recording.
-The county recordation number will be entered LR2000.
+- Only when a claimant files the COL and map with \$225.00 (or more if required) will a serial number be assigned to the claim, a case file created, and the information entered in MLRS. - The claimant must record the COL and map with the county clerk and recorder office and provide the BLM state office with proof of recording.
+The county recordation number will be entered in MLRS.